-To remove any unneeded shortcut, select it in the video viewport and click the Recycle bin button in the panel above the video.
+To remove any unneeded Shortcut, Counter or Data Overlay - select it in the video viewport or in Elements tab and click the Recycle bin button in the panel above the video.

 To save the video overlay settings, click OK to close the dialog box and then click Apply or OK in the Edit channel dialog box.
 If you click Cancel to discard changes in the Edit channel dialog box, adjustments in the video overlays will not be saved.